ivan05almeida/easy_changelog/README.md

     config.changelog_filename = 'CHANGELOG.md'              # the filename of your changelog
     config.main_branch = 'master'                           # main branch for repository
     config.filename_max_length = 50                         # max filename length
-    config.include_empty_task_id = false                    # includes a [] when task id and the project still need to track tasks without tickets
+    config.include_empty_card_id = false                    # includes a [] when task id and the project still need to track tasks without tickets

     config.unreleased_header = '## master (unreleased)'     # Header of changelog where the unreleased entries are located config.user_signature = /\[@([\w-]+)\]\[\]/             # Regexp to list unique contributors of the project